matrix-org/matrix-spec-proposals/proposals/3488-location.md

 All points from https://www.w3.org/TR/geolocation/#security apply.

+## Well-known configuration

+Homeservers should be allowed to define a custom tile server to use.
+For that we introduce a new key in `.well-known` called `m.tile_server` which should contain an URL to the desired map style `json`.
+Clients should read values from there and reconfigure accordingly.

 ## Unstable prefix

  * `m.location` used as a event type and extensible event field name should be referred to as `org.matrix.msc3488.location` until this MSC lands.
  * `m.ts` should be referred to as `org.matrix.msc3488.ts` until this MSC lands.
  * `m.asset` should be referred to as `org.matrix.msc3488.asset` until this MSC lands.
+ * `m.tile_server` should be referred to as `org.matrix.msc3488.tile_server` until this MSC lands.